Skip to main content

 Education & Timeframe

-• Start Your Journey: Bachelor’s Degree in Public Health, Health Education, or related field Duration: ~4 years
+• Start Your Journey: Bachelor’s Degree in Social Work, Psychology, Child Development, or a related field Duration: ~4 years

-• Advance Your Expertise: Master’s Degree in Health Promotion, Public Health, or a related field Duration: ~2 years
+• Advance Your Expertise: Master’s Degree in Social Work (MSW) or a related field with a focus on child welfare Duration: ~2 years

 Scholarship Opportunities